The problem? You don’t have any money to invest in starting a clothing business.

 - Buy now, pay later options, such as Shop Pay Installments or Klarna

 9. Start promoting your online boutique

 Your job isn’t over once your boutique is up and running.
-Smart marketing strategies increase the odds of people stumbling upon your online store.
+Smart digital marketing strategies increase the odds of people stumbling upon your online store.
 The more ecommerce website traffic you have, the greater your chance at making money online.

 Promote your online boutique using free promotion tactics like:

 - Posting Instagram Reels or TikTok videos

 - Offering a discount code

 - Running an automated email marketing campaign

 - Hosting a social media giveaway